 If you’re outside the time limit, you still have options — just speak to one of our lawyers today.
 We have successfully resolved hundreds of delayed claims for our workers compensation clients over the years.

-You can receive up to 95% of your pre-injury weekly earnings, including benefits like overtime and shift allowances.
+When claiming workers comp due to stress, you can expect to get up to 95% of your pre-injury weekly earnings, including benefits like overtime and shift allowances.
 The exact amount will depend on your earnings before the injury.

 It’s important to note that your payment might be capped at the maximum weekly compensation amount.
 For example, in NSW, the current maximum is $2,497.70, which is adjusted for inflation twice a year.